guillermooo/dart-sublime-bundle/README.md

-Fork of https://github.com/guillermooo/dart-sublime-bundle, modified so that it works well enough for me.
+https://github.com/guillermooo/dart-sublime-bundle is apparently unmaintained and no longer works out of the box.
+This fork includes modifications so that it works again.
 PRs welcome.

 # Dart plugin for Sublime Text 3